 Particularly in recent years, the state’s investment has overshadowed federal support, mostly due to the fact that when Governor Ron DeSantis took office back in 2019, he pledged $2.5 billion over four years for Everglades restoration and the protection of Florida’s water resources.

-Fortunately, the fact sheet for the American Jobs Plan—unveiled by Biden earlier in the week—does mention the inclusion of Everglades restoration in the package, calling on Congress to invest in “the protection and restoration of major land and water resources like Florida’s Everglades and the Great Lakes.”
+Fortunately, the fact sheet for the American Jobs Plan—unveiled by Biden in late March—does mention the inclusion of Everglades restoration in the package, calling on Congress to invest in “the protection and restoration of major land and water resources like Florida’s Everglades and the Great Lakes.”
 Many agree that investment should close the deal on funding restoration to make up for a slow start from the Federal Government.

 Jeb Bush, who was Governor of Florida when CERP was authorized, agrees that it’s time to get the funding back on track, saying in a recent Miami Herald Op-Ed, “The coming infrastructure bill is a once-in-a-lifetime opportunity for the federal government to balance the ledger and make up for lost time.”